tarquin-the-brave/blog/content/posts/generating-config-reference-rust-cli.md

 It's even tried to render the markdown in the fields' doc comments.
 Unfortunately it hasn't rendered the syntax highlighting hint properly.
-But this was the first tool I found from searching on the internet so I'll not let small formatting details put a downer on things for now.
+But this was the first tool I found from searching on the internet so I'll not let small formatting details put a downer on things for now. :sun_with_face:

 What it's done for our enums is nice: